openstreetmap/stateofthemap-2022/calls/general.md

 * Séverin Menard (EOF, France, French-speaking West-African and Caribbean outreach)
 * Stefan Keller (Geometa Lab Campus Rapperswil, Eastern Switzerland University of Applied Sciences (FH OST), Switzerland)

 The program committee is aware of possible conflict of interest situations.
-We try to balance that by having a well balanced composition of the committee.
+We try to balance that in the composition of the committee.
 Nevertheless, we have imposed some rules upon ourselves to handle conflict of interest situations:

 * We do not rate submissions from our workmates, clients or relatives.
 * We act carefully and are aware about possible conflicts (especially the situation of horse trading).
-We act particularly carefully in cases we are related to a sponsor.
+We act particularly carefully in cases associated to a sponsor.
 * We communicate to other Program Committee members when we are in a conflict of interest situation.
 * We report any outside attempt of influencing their decisions to the chair of the SotM Working Group.